powermukisa/interview_prep_test/java/docs/IMPLEMENTATION_GUIDE.md

  *   Sum of all monthly allocations = annual amount (EXACTLY)
  *
  * DESIGN DECISIONS:
  *
+ * 0. Naming: annualAmount vs amount
+ *    - We use "annualAmount" here (not just "amount") because this aggregate
+ *      contains BOTH the annual total AND monthly amounts
+ *    - Being explicit prevents confusion when reading code
+ *    - In RevenueRecognitionRequest, we use "amount" because context is clear
+ *    - Here, we need to distinguish annual from monthly
+ *
  * 1. Package-private constructor:
  *    - Only the domain service (AllocationCalculator) can create this